karllhughes/learn/_posts/2022-01-04-how-to-create-diagrams-for-technical-blog-posts.md

 # Conclusion

-In conclusion, making an architecture diagram isn't the most challenging skill in the world, but you do have to give it some thought.
+Making an architecture diagram isn't the most challenging skill in the world, but you do have to give it some thought.
 A bad diagram can risk getting the reader more confused rather than being helpful.
 Make sure to think about your diagrams in relation to the content you are writing.